breezy-team/breezy/doc/user_manual/native.rst

 ::

-  $ bzr import-dsc --to scruff --snapshot scruff *.dsc
+  $ bzr import-dsc --initial --to scruff --snapshot scruff *.dsc

 to have all those versions automatically imported.
 If you use the ``--snapshot`` option then it is possible to omit all of the source packages